minibolt-guide/minibolt/guide/bonus/system/homer.md

 ---

-We set up [Homer](https://github.com/bastienwirtz/homer#readme){:target="_blank"}, a simple browser-based dashboard for quick access to all our self-hosted web services and other useful links for a lighnting node operator.
+We set up [Homer](https://github.com/bastienwirtz/homer#readme){:target="_blank"}, a simple browser-based dashboard for quick access to all our self-hosted web services and other useful links for a Lightning node operator.
 The dashboard can be easily edited from a YAML configuration file.

 Status: Not tested MiniBolt
 {: .label .label-red }